feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 Before the emergence of the Chinese modern movement at the beginning of the twentieth century, the Chinese officers, despite their ambiguous position, were at least considered the leaders of their community.
 In the sense of political inspiration and prestige, they might not be true leaders; but within the colonial context, the Dutch officially named them the Chineesche Hoofden, Chinese headmen.

 When the institution lost its economic importance in the early twentieth century, some progressive Chinese officers pushed their community to thrive in terms of a modern development.
-Such idealism was born with the formation of the THHK, pioneered by the peranakan of Batavia. | have already shown, in chapter 5, that criticism of the Chinese officers for their lack of encouragement towards the Chinese movement was in many ways unjustified.
+Such idealism was born with the formation of the THHK, pioneered by the peranakan of Batavia.
+I have already shown, in chapter 5, that criticism of the Chinese officers for their lack of encouragement towards the Chinese movement was in many ways unjustified.
 Yet there was indifference in the part of the peranakan officers towards singkeh-totok associations such as Soe Po Sia and Kuo Min Tang.

 The influence of the Pan-Chinese movement was seen as early as the 1910s, when singkeh activity became strong.
 The early Chinese turbulence of 1912-1913, which occurred all over Java, the changing policy of the Dutch, favouring the peranakan, Chinese representation in the People's Council, and the issue of the Netherlands-subject law, all became targets for singkeh attacks and for interference by the Chinese government in the Chinese problems of the colony.
 There was vehement singkeh antagonism towards the Chinese officers, who were mostly peranakan.